 This story, the true story of The Exorcist, begins in the late 1940s in suburban Washington, D.C., with a German-American family.

 Their 13-year-old boy, believed to be named Ronald Hunkeler (later referred to pseudonymously as “Roland Doe” or “Robbie Mannheim”), was despondent over the loss of his beloved Aunt Harriet.
 Harriet was a spiritualist who’d taught him many things — including how to use a Ouija board.

-In early January 1949, shortly after Harriet’s death, Ronald began to experience strange things.
+In early January 1949, shortly after Harriet’s death, Ronald Hunkeler began to experience strange things.
 He heard scratching sounds coming from the floors and walls of his room.
 Water dripped inexplicably from pipes and walls.
-The most troubling thing was that his mattress would suddenly move.
+Most troubling of all was that his mattress would suddenly move.

 Father E. Albert Hughes, the local Catholic priest, asked his superiors’ permission to perform an exorcism on the boy in late February of 1949.
-However, Hughes stopped the rite when Ronald broke off a piece of spring from the mattress that he’d been strapped down to and lashed the priest across his shoulders.
+The church granted Hughes’ request.

 A few days later, red scratches appeared on the boy.
-One of the scratches formed the word ‘LOUIS’, which indicated to Ronald’s mother that the family needed to go to St. Louis, where the Hunkelers had relatives, in order to find a way to save their son.
+One of the scratches formed the word ‘LOUIS,’ which indicated to Ronald’s mother that the family needed to go to St. Louis, where the Hunkelers had relatives, to find a way to save their son.